dworthmuller/dworthmuller.github.io/content/publication/worthmuller-2025/index.md

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- manuscript
+- article-journal

 # Publication name and optional abbreviated publication name.
-publication: '*bioRxiv*'
+publication: '*Biophysical Journal*'
 publication_short: ''

-doi: 10.1101/2025.06.30.662367
+doi: 10.1016/j.bpj.2025.10.002

-abstract: In adherent cells, actomyosin contractility is regulated mainly by the RhoA signaling pathway, which can be controlled by op- togenetics.
-To model the mechanochemical coupling in such sys- tems, we introduce a finite element framework based on the dis- continuous Galerkin method, which allows us to treat cell dou- blets, chains of cells and monolayers within the same conceptual framework.
-While the adherent cell layer is modeled as an ac- tively contracting viscoelastic material on an elastic foundation, different models are considered for the Rho-pathway, starting with a simple linear chain that can be solved analytically and later including direct feedback that can be solved only numer- ically.
-Our model predicts signal propagation as a function of coupling strength and viscoelastic time scales and identifies the conditions for optimal cell responses and wave propagation.
-In general, it provides a systematic understanding of how biochem- istry and mechanics simultaneously contribute to the communi- cation of adherent cells.
+abstract: In adherent cells, actomyosin contractility is regulated mainly by the RhoA signaling pathway, which can be controlled by optogenetics.
+To model the mechanochemical coupling in such systems, we introduce a finite element framework based on the discontinuous Galerkin method, which allows us to treat cell doublets, chains of cells, and monolayers within the same conceptual framework.
+While the adherent cell layer is modeled as an actively contracting viscoelastic solid on an elastic foundation, different models are considered for the Rho pathway, starting with a simple linear chain that can be solved analytically and later including direct feedback that can be solved only numerically.
+Our model predicts signal propagation as a function of coupling strength and viscoelastic timescales and identifies the conditions for optimal cell responses and wave propagation.
+In general, it provides a systematic understanding of how biochemistry and mechanics simultaneously contribute to the communication of adherent cells.

 # Summary.
 An optional shortened abstract.